Henry Brinklow: Life as Henry Brinklow

 Henry Brinklow was the eldest of nine children of Robert Brinklow, a farmer in Kintbury, Berkshire.
 Robert died in 1543, leaving a widow Sibyl (or Isabel), who appears to have been the mother of Edward Butler of Reading by a former marriage, and may not have been the mother of Robert's children.
 Sibyl died in 1545, also leaving a will.

 Brinklow lived most of his life in London, where he could observe many of the political changes in England.
 He became a mercer – at that time probably meaning a merchant in cloth and similar commodities.
 This career brought him into company with Evangelical Christians, such as the Mercers' Company chaplain and reformer Richard Harris, and was to influence his favour for evangelical reform.

 Brinklow claimed to have been a Franciscan friar.
 If so, then at some point he left the order and married.
 He claimed to have been for a time exiled from England for his outspoken criticism of the bishops.

 If Brinklow wrote before 1542, it was not published.
 It was only at this time that the work of 'Roderyck Mors' began to be distributed in England.

 Brinklow died on or shortly before 20 January 1546.
 At death he was worth at least £350, and bequeathed £109 13s.
 4d.
 This included £5 to the godly learned men … that wt goddes worde doo fight ayenst Antechrist and his membres, and £9 to the remission of debt.
 He also left a widow, Margery (d.
 1557), and a son, John.
 His will, of 20 June 1545, was as vigorous as much of his writing, demanding a funeral without pomp or ceremony, and that his wife not wear mourning.
-His widow made three further marriages: first (as his second wife) to Stephen Vaughan, at Calais, who died in 1549; secondly (c.
+She made three further marriages: first (as his second wife) to Stephen Vaughan, at Calais, who died in 1549; secondly (c.
 1550) to George Rolle, Esquire, and thirdly (before 1556) to Sir Leonard Chamberlain of Woodstock, Oxfordshire.

 Throughout his life, Brinklow was never publicly associated with the writings of Roderick Mors.
 It was not until the 1550s that it was revealed, by the churchman and controversialist John Bale, that Mors was Brinklow's pseudonym.

 The pseudonym was carefully protected; Brinklow had all his work printed abroad.
 Bishop Stephen Gardiner suspected that Mors was a pseudonym, but that it was the creation of George Joye.